-EU Directive 85/374/EEC of 25 July 1985 on the approximation of the laws, regulations and administrative provisions of the member states concerning liability for defective products (the "PLD") establishes strict liability offences for defective products.
+EU Directive 85/374/EEC of 25 July 1985 on the approximation of the laws, regulations and administrative provisions of the member states concerning liability for defective products (the “Product Liability Directive” or PLD) establishes strict liability offences for defective products, also referred to as a “no fault” regime.
 Key features of the legislation include:

 In bringing a claim, claimants are required to prove the following elements exist:

 Those entitled to bring claims under the PLD are “injured persons”.
-There can be multiple claimants bringing a joint action, though not to the extent of amounting to a so-called class action in most instances.
+There can be multiple claimants bringing a joint action in many instances, though not to the extent of amounting to a so-called class action in many instances.

 Liability in the Tort of Negligence

-Unlike the above-mentioned PLD-based actions, negligence claims require the establishment of some fault on the part of the manufacturer and/or defendant party.
-The elements of this claim are determined by the member state laws that apply.
+Unlike the above-mentioned PLD-based action, negligence claims require establishment of some fault on the part of the manufacturer and/or defendant party.
+The elements of this claim are determined by member state laws that apply.